bryandugan/bryan-dugan/content/posts/Update Sourcetree password on OSX/Update Sourcetree password on OSX.md

 tags: ['development']
 ---

-Normally, I use Bitbucket and Sourcetree for versioning my code.
+I use Bitbucket and Sourcetree for versioning my code.
 If you've reset your password in Bitbucket or another Git client, you'll get an error or a prompt for your password every single time you try to connect to a project.

 In order to get Sourcetree to remember your password, you will have to delete your user profile, then re-connect to a repository.
 Below is a quick reference on how to get you back up and running.